-Bogotá is a city people tend to pass through on their way to explore other areas of Colombia.
-They do their obligatory visit since they are in the country and go somewhere “cooler.”
+The capital of Colombia, Bogotá, is a city most people tend to pass through on their way to explore other areas of Colombia.
+They make an obligatory visit since they are in the country and go off to spend time somewhere “better.”

-Most travelers will tell you it’s only worth a few days.
+Most travelers say Bogotá is only worth a few days.

-I loved traveling around Bogota.
-Devoid of a lot of the Gringofication you found on other parts of the country, it felt like the most Colombian of cities to me.
+I loved traveling around Bogotá.
+Devoid of a lot of the Gringofication you find in other parts of the country, it felt like the most Colombian of cities to me.

-There is a lot to do here: tons of museums, parks, activities, walking tour, nightlife options, and an incredible foodie scene.
+There is a lot to do here too.
+There are tons of museums, parks, activities, walking tours, food tours, nightlife options, and an incredible foodie scene.
 It has some dramatic scenery (it’s at the bottom of two mountains with a church on top of each) and has some amazing street art.

-But, if you just take Bogotá for what it is, you’ll find it to be an amazing destination.
+But, if you just take Bogotá for what it is, it’s an amazing destination.
 I ended up staying a lot longer than I originally planned and can’t wait to go back.
 Give the city a chance and spend a few extra days exploring it.

-This travel guide can help you plan the best trip to Bogotá (and hopefully make you love it as much as I do).
+This travel guide to Bogota can help you plan a great trip there (and hopefully make you love it as much as I do).

 Table of Contents